Collection

 the complete works of

-such as fertility.
+such as their fertility.

 Earthly dimension